 From Left to Right: Ruth Sol, Kimberly and Rosa on the bench celebrate a special “happy hour” – exchanging their earned play money for prizes!

-Play Therapy is Trauma Care
+Learning through play is Trauma Care

 Play is therapy!
 And children love to play!
 It’s the best way for them to learn, discover, grow and develop.